 - Your landlord kept your entire $3,500 security deposit.

-- Your landlord stopped answering any communications you sent them about your security deposit.
+- Your landlord stopped answering your letters about your security deposit.

-If you would like to file a Security Deposit small claims lawsuit check out our guide for Security Deposit small claims lawsuits in Sacramento, CA.
+If you would like to file a Security Deposit small claims lawsuit check out our guide for Security Deposit small claims lawsuits in Riverside, CA.